billspat/hpcc_megadetector/README.md

 1. create folders "photos" to hold input photos and "output" for the output (marked up photos)

 2. put your own folders full of photos as subdirectories in the `photos` directory you created above.
+This allows you to loop through all the subfolders of photos and process them.
 The scripts here will work through each sub-folder of the `photos` folder so that you can organize the photos by camera.

 ## Run